Kinachi249/pycync/README.md

 ## Setting a State Change Callback
 If you would like to specify a callback function to run whenever device states change, you may provide one to the Cync object.
-The update_data is a JSON object.
-The outer key is the device ID.
-The object for each device contains the property name that changed, and the new value.
+The update_data parameter is a JSON object.
+The key is the device ID, and the value is the CyncDevice object with its new state set.
 ```
-def my_callback(update_data: dict[int, dict[str, Any]]):
+def my_callback(update_data: dict[int, CyncDevice]):
     # Handle updated data

 cync_api.set_update_callback(my_callback)